stidsborg/Cleipnir.Flows/README.md

 A *failed/exception throwing* flow is not automatically retried by the framework.

-Instead it must be manually restarted by using the flow's associated control-panel.
+Instead, it must be manually restarted by using the flow's associated control-panel.

 **Control Panel:**